 Educational Groups – Specialized therapists provide education about the disease process of addiction and substance misuse.

-Individual/ Family Therapy – Addiction and mental illness can affect individuals’ social functioning and relationships Individual and family therapy are designed to facilitate healing and a sense of understanding through effective communication and emotional expression.
+Individual Therapy – Addiction and mental illness can affect individuals’ social functioning and relationships.
+Individual therapy is designed to facilitate healing and a sense of understanding through effective communication and emotional expression.
 In addition, it may also be beneficial during one of these types of sessions to identify a plan for maintaining or creating an environment that supports health and sobriety after discharge.

 Reflection - Daily reflections and handouts are provided to set intentions for the day.
 The reflection is meant to provide encouragement and motivation for change.